robbiew/mg_advent/README.md

   - Use the **Right Arrow** to navigate forward through days.
   - Use the **Left Arrow** to navigate backward.
 - **Quit Option**: Press **Q** or **Esc** to exit the program gracefully, displaying the **GOODBYE.ANS** screen.
+- **BBS-First Output**: Default rendering streams raw CP437 bytes for remote callers; use `--local` to view a Unicode-converted version locally.

 ### Navigation Highlights